aklump/drupal_loft_deploy/README.txt

-SUMMARY: This module helps visually distinguish dev, staging and production websites by applying a colored border around both dev and staging websites.
+SUMMARY: This module helps visually distinguish dev, staging and production website roles by applying a colored border around non-production sites.
+Additional visual feedback is provided including: the current git branch, and gitflow parent, when applicable.

 REQUIREMENTS:
 * Expecting to find settings.local.php

 INSTALLATION:
 * Download and unzip this module into your modules directory.